 Tip Number Four: Try to Live with What You Have

 When you get a clear vision of what you own you can style outfits with ease.
 When everything is carefully organized it is like having an entirely new wardrobe.
 You find items that you forgot you had and fall in love with your clothes all over again.
-I recommend starting to style your outfits for the week and set your outfits aside on a small clothing rack.
+I recommend starting to style your outfits for the week.
+Set your outfits aside on a small clothing rack.
 You will be amazed at how easy it is.
 For instance, if you find outfit inspiration on Pinterest try using that image not to shop but to put together something similar yet unique with your wardrobe.
-If the image is showing a girl wearing a dress over a sweater for instance, just look at your sweaters and dresses that you already own and I guarantee you will put together a rocking outfit with your personal touch.
+If the image is showing a girl wearing a dress over a sweater for instance, just look at your sweaters and dresses that you already own.
+I guarantee you will put together a rocking outfit with your personal touch.

 Tip Number Five: Slowly Determine What Is Missing